AppWebSE/AppWeb.TelegramBotClient/README.md

 # Telegram-Bot-API-Client
-.Net Core / .Net Standard C# client for communication with the Telegram Bot API
+.Net Standard C# client for communication with the Telegram Bot API

+Implements methods for sending and receiving simple text messages.